Lawmakers Cite Recent Incidents in New Jersey as Need for Harsher Penalties

 “A lot of swatters are young and tech-savvy,” said Andrzejczak (Cape May/Atlantic/ Cumberland).
 “I’m sure they can have a bright career ahead of them if they want it.
 So hopefully the idea of serious jail time and fines will help deter them from throwing their futures away over a stupid prank.”

-The bill approved today (A-4375) would upgrade the crime of false public alarm to a crime of the second degree whenever such an alarm presents a report or warning of an especially dangerous scenario or targets certain places.
+The new law (A-4375) upgrades the crime of false public alarm to a crime of the second degree whenever such an alarm presents a report or warning of an especially dangerous scenario or targets certain places.
 The bill would also require statewide law enforcement reporting on all incidents of false public alarms.